ovidiuasiminei-ssc/gcp-lz-linter/documentation/Addendum.md

 ### Firewall Rules Creation

 #### VPC firewall rules [overview](https://cloud.google.com/vpc/docs/firewalls)
 Virtual Private Cloud (VPC) firewall rules apply to a given project and network.
-If you want to apply firewall rules to multiple VPC networks in an organization, see Firewall policies
+If you want to apply firewall rules to multiple VPC networks in an organization.

-Hierarchical firewall policies  |  VPC  |  Google Cloud
+VPC firewall rules let you allow or deny connections to or from virtual machine (VM) instances in your VPC network.
+Enabled VPC firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started up.

 ### IAP access into a VM